-Well…unfortunately what I found was that for a creatine monohydrate user there is NO specific amount of water agreed upon by medical & sports science experts.
+Well…unfortunately what I found out (& share with you in a bit) was that for a creatine monohydrate user there is NO specific amount of water agreed upon by medical & sports science experts.
 Even supplement companies don’t list an exact number on their labels.

 Science resources included

 As is my custom here on heydayDo, I will provide links to all of the relevant sports science and medical resources, clinical studies, & nutritional data used in this article.

 Though they’re vague I do get the message from the health experts:

 “drink more than normal & stay hydrated”.

 My 2¢ on consuming creatine + water drinking experience

 Long before I started poking around for any available scientific studies on this topic, my gut feeling on this water/creatine supplementation issue has been sort of the same as what we just heard.